benc-uk/community-proto/README.md

 # Community Prototype

-A prototype community and discussion system with API written in .NET Core and frontend in Vue.js.
+A prototype community and discussion system with API written in .NET Core and frontend in Next.js the backend state is held in SQL Server.
-Datastore is CosmosDB

 ![](https://img.shields.io/github/license/benc-uk/community-proto)
 ![](https://img.shields.io/github/last-commit/benc-uk/community-proto)